othecos/MAM-Challenge-Front-End/README.md

 ### Prerequisites

-You should have <strong>Node, and NPM</strong> installed to run this project.
+You should have <strong>Node and NPM</strong> installed to run this project.

 To check with you have those installed, run and see some similar output: